nasa/ziggy/doc/user-manual/datastore.md

 Why not?

-The reason is that **every `DatastoreNode` within a parent `DatastoreNode` must have a unique name.** In this case, the `"dataset"` node contains two `"L0"` nodes, which is not allowed.
+The reason is that **every `datastoreNode` within a parent `datastoreNode` must have a unique name.** In this case, the `"dataset"` node contains two `"L0"` nodes, which is not allowed.
 If you wanted to do something like this, here's how you'd assemble the XML:

 ```xml
   <!-- Datastore regular expressions. -->